-This is limited edition only available from February 2020 to January 2022.
+This is limited edition only available until January 2023.

 (Please note: Because this item is usually made-to-order, it may possibly take approximately 5 weeks from the time you order this item until the date it is shipped from Kyoto, Japan.
 Once ordered, any order change or cancellation cannot be accepted.
 If you order this item with other items, they will be shipped together.)